-To plot the skill of the VESPA forecasts as a function of the IHC and SCF skill, W16 used skill surface plots (Figure 2), interpolating forecast skill results from different IHCs and SCFs weighting combinations.
+To plot the skill of the VESPA forecasts as a function of the IHC and SCF skill, W16 used skill surface plots (Fig. 2), interpolating forecast skill results from different IHC and SCF weighting combinations.
 The axes represent the SCF and IHC skill, derived respectively from the blending weights w{SCF} and w{IHC} using the following equations (W16):

-$$SCF \, skill = 100 \times \left(1 - w{SCF}^{2}\right) \tag{1}$$
+SCF skill =

+$$100 \times (1 - w{\text{SCF}}^2)$$

+and (1)

-$$IHC \, skill = 100 \times \left(1 - w{IHC}^{2}\right) \tag{2}$$
+IHC skill =

+$$100 \times (1 - w{\rm IHC}^2)$$

+.
+(2)

 The SCF and the IHC skill values obtained from these equations are the percentage of climatological variance explained in the respective predictability source (i.e., SCF and IHC; W16).
-Each SCF skill-IHC skill combination corresponds to a specific VESPA forecast, which skill can be plotted on the skill surface plot (black crosses in Figure 2).
-The blue circles are the end points of the VESPA forecasts: the reverse-ESP (revESP in Figure 2), the 'perfect' forecasts, the ESP and the climatology (climo in Figure 2).
+Each SCF skill-IHC skill combination corresponds to a specific VESPA forecast, the skill of which can be plotted on the skill surface plot (black plus signs in Fig. 2).
+The blue circles are the end points of the VESPA forecasts: the reverse ESP (revESP in Fig. 2), the perfect forecasts, the ESP, and the climatology (climo in Fig. 2).
 The skill surface plots are hence a graphical representation of the response surface obtained from the VESPA sensitivity analysis.

 The VESPA seasonal streamflow forecasts were generated by W16 using lumped Sacramento Soil Moisture Accounting (SAC-SMA) and SNOW-17 catchment models for unimpaired catchments.
-The models were forced with daily inputs in precipitation, temperature and potential evapotranspiration, and calibrated and validated against observed daily streamflow from the US Geological Survey (USGS).
-Eighty-one skill variations of a 30 year hindcast (from 1981 to 2010) were produced for 424 catchments in the CONUS, starting at the beginning of each month (i.e., forecast initialisation dates), with lead times up to six months.
+The models were forced with daily inputs in precipitation, temperature, and potential evapotranspiration and were calibrated and validated against observed daily streamflow from the U.S. Geological Survey (USGS).
+Eighty-one skill variations of a 30-yr hindcast (from 1981 to 2010) were produced for 424 catchments in the CONUS, starting at the beginning of each month (i.e., forecast initialization dates), with lead times up to 6 months.